jfromaniello/joseoncodecom/readme.md

 All the infrastracture to run this blog is open sourced under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

-The exact content of the articles (the _posts folder) are Copyright by the José F. Romaniello.
+The exact content of the articles (the _posts folder) are Copyright by José F. Romaniello.